Hopson97/MineCraft-One-Week-Challenge/README.md

 # Building

-I use GLEW (opengl 3.3), GLM and SFML (2.4.1) libaries, and this also requires C++14 (or newer) with threads
+You will need GLEW (OpenGL 3.3), GLM and SFML 2.4.1+ libraries w/headers, and this also requires a compiler that supports C++14 (or newer) with threads.

-On Ubuntu, this is as easy as:
+On Ubuntu 17.04+, this is as easy as:

 `sudo apt-get install libsfml-dev libglew-dev libglm-dev`

 and then

 `make`

+On Ubuntu 16.04, you will need to manually get SFML 2.4.1 or above, as the version in the repos is too old.

 # Day One